bfmcneill/2020-10-07-git_collab-ben/README.md

 - [git cheatsheet](http://swcarpentry.github.io/git-novice/reference)

 - `git clone <URL>` downloads the repo from the URL to your computer.
-  - Make sure you are not alread in a git repo when you clone
+  - Make sure you are not already in a git repo when you clone
   - Best practice is to have a git folder and then your repos inside that folder

 ## Branching